The Angels singer has said he’d be up for “another go-round” at playing the Pyramid Stage

 As with every Glastonbury-year, the speculation about who might play the legendary festival is always very high, and with the 2023 Festival fast approaching, the Glasto Rumour Mill has already begun to spin.

-Although the first line-up poster doesn’t usually get revealed by Glastonbury organisers until the end of May, there are many artists who ‘self-confirm’ prior to the official announcements by divulging the news during interviews, via social media or website listings – alongside the expected evergrowing rumours.
+Although the first line-up poster doesn’t usually get revealed by Glastonbury organisers until the beginning of March, there are many artists who ‘self-confirm’ prior to the official announcements by divulging the news during interviews, via social media or website listings – alongside the expected evergrowing rumours.

-Along with Robbie Williams, some of the big-name acts to be rumoured for a possible performance at Glastonbury 2023 so far include the Spice Girls, Arctic Monkey, Elton John and most recently Roxy Music which are presumed to be a strong contender to play the coveted Sunday afternoon Teatime Legends Slot.
+Along with Robbie Williams, some of the big-name acts to be rumoured for a possible performance at Glastonbury 2023 so far include the Spice Girls, Arctic Monkey, Elton John and most recently Roxy Music – who are speculated to be strong contenders for playing the coveted Sunday afternoon Legends Slot at next year’s Festival.

 Glastonbury 2023 will take place at its natural home in Worthy Farm, Pilton, Somerset, from Wednesday the 21st to Sunday the 25th of June.